Highway 11

 modeling.
 I went back to school and graduated from the University of California,

-Vegas show girls from Les Folies Bergere, who danced in pasties and heavy head
+girls from Les Folies Bergere who danced in pasties and heavy head

 “Sell it.”